openebs/charts/README.md

 OpenEBS helm chart will includes common components that are used by multiple engines like:
 - Node Disk Manager related components
-- Dynamic Local Provisioner related components
+- Dynamic LocalPV (hostpath and device) Provisioner related components
 - Security Policies like RBAC, PSP, Kyverno

 Engine charts included as dependencies are: